 Azure Database for PostgreSQL is a managed service that enables you to run, manage, and scale highly available PostgreSQL databases in the cloud.
-This quickstart shows you how to create an Azure Database for PostgreSQL server using the Azure portal.
+This quickstart shows you how to create an Azure Database for PostgreSQL server using the Azure portal in about five minutes.

 If you don't have an Azure subscription, create a free account before you begin.